-- Rehabilitation and widening of the East Medical Center Drive bridge (approximatley \$13M).
-This project will be funded substantially by the University of Michigan, as it is the main entrance to the university hospital. - Replacement of the Waste Water Treatment Plant Drive bridge (approximately \$6.6M).
+• Rehabilitation and widening of the East Medical Center Drive bridge to better facilitate access to the Medical Center by both motorized and nonmotorized populations (approximatley \$13M).
+This

+- Replacement of the Waste Water Treatment Plant Drive bridge (approximately \$6.6M).
 This project will be funded separately through Sewage Disposal Funds, as serves exclusively as access to Ann Arbor's wastewater treatment plant. - Bridge painting and minor structural repairs on the Fuller and Maiden Lane bridges (approximately \$2.4M)

-By performing the above referenced preventive maintenance and replacement of bridge structures, Ann Arbor will meet its overall bridge network condition goals.
+By performing the above referenced preventative maintenance and replacement of bridge structures, Ann Arbor will meet its overall bridge network condition goals.